Trott/io.js/test/common/README.md

 Checks if `worker_threads` are available.
 If not, it will invoke the test file with `--experimental-worker` and exit.

-### exposeInternals()

-Checks if internals are available.
-If not, it will invoke the test file with `--expose-internals` and exit.

 ### getArrayBufferViews(buf)
 * `buf` [&lt;Buffer>]
 * return [&lt;ArrayBufferView&#91;&#93;>]